Penetration Testing Cost

 How Much Does Penetration Testing Cost, by Item, from High Bit Security?

 Here is a current penetration testing cost card for our most commonly encountered types of penetration testing.
 Some providers are reluctant to publish their penetration testing prices.
-With more than a decade of experience, a staff of well trained direct employees and quality manual penetration testing prices at highly competitive rates, we do not hesitate to quote pricing for standard types of penetration testing engagements.
+With more than a decade of experience, a staff of well trained direct employees and quality manual pentesting prices at highly competitive rates, we do not hesitate to quote pricing for standard types of penetration testing engagements.

 - Please keep in mind that the prices quoted are for standard cases, and about half of our engagements require adjustments, up or down.